EECS 280 Tutorials

 q quit

-This tutorial focuses on LLDB for macOS.
+You should already have g++ and lldb installed from the main macOS tutorial.
 Your versions might be different.
-You should already have `g++` and `lldb` installed from the main [macOS tutorial](setup_macos.html).

 $ g++ --version